 Paul Martin was one of my boyhood heroes.
-The first time I heard him speak was at the 1962 International Institute in Estes Park, Colorado.
-The following summer he was the speaker for our district youth camp near Wilburton, Okla.
-One year he was the evangelist for a city-wide youth week revival held in Oklahoma City First church.
+The first time I heard him speak was at the 1962 Nazarene International Institute held in Estes Park, Colorado.
+The following summer he was the speaker for our Southeast Oklahoma district youth camp at Robbers Cave State Park near Wilburton, Okla.
+One year, he was the evangelist for a city-wide youth week revival held in Oklahoma City First Church of the Nazarene.

-Later, as an employee of what is now Nazarene Youth International, I was to work with Paul Martin in a couple of general youth gatherings.
+Later, when I was as an employee of what is now the Nazarene Youth International office at the Global Ministry Center, I worked with Paul Martin in a couple of general youth gatherings.

 I'm hoping that someday somebody will do a complete biography of Paul Martin.
 An author of Paul Martin's biography would find a theme -- maybe even a title -- in the last part of Isaiah 40.